kiwilabcc/exif-remover-pages/docs/terms.md

 # Terms of Service

-These terms and conditions apply to the Privacy Eraser app (hereby referred to as the "Application") for mobile devices that was created by Wang Zhaoyu (hereby referred to as the "Service Provider") as a Free service.
+These terms and conditions apply to the Photo Privacy: EXIF Eraser app (hereby referred to as the "Application") for mobile devices that was created by Wang Zhaoyu (hereby referred to as the "Service Provider") as a Free service.

 These terms and conditions are effective as of 2026-04-21.